When to Use Knowledge Base

 - Open a test ticket or use the Serval chat

-- Ask questions your users would ask (e.g., “What’s our PTO policy?”)
+- Ask questions your users would ask (for example, “What is our PTO policy?”)

 - Confirm the agent returns accurate answers with links to the source document

-- Adjust your synced content if answers are missing or incorrect
+- Adjust synced content, workflow logic, or filters if answers are missing or incorrect

 Managing Knowledge Sources from the Sidebar

-The Knowledge Base section in the sidebar gives you a centralized view of all connected knowledge sources.
-From here you can:- View all sources — See every connected integration (Notion, Confluence, Google Drive, ServiceNow, Zendesk, SharePoint, Box) in one place
+The Knowledge Base section in the sidebar gives you a centralized view of connected knowledge sources.
+From here you can:- View all sources — See native integrations and sources backed by custom ingestion in one place

-- Filter by sync status — Quickly find sources that are syncing, up to date, or have errors
+- Filter by sync status — Find sources that are syncing, up to date, or in an error state

-- Trigger manual syncs — Force an immediate sync for any source instead of waiting for the automatic schedule
+- Trigger manual syncs — Run an immediate sync instead of waiting for the next scheduled run

 Permission-Respecting Answers

-Serval respects document permissions from your connected knowledge sources.
-When a user asks a question, the help desk agent only returns answers from documents the user has permission to access.
-This ensures sensitive or restricted content is never surfaced to unauthorized users.Permission enforcement depends on the connected source supporting document-level permissions.
-Sources like Google Drive, Confluence, SharePoint, and Notion propagate their access controls to Serval.
+Serval respects document permissions from connected knowledge sources when the integration supports propagating access controls.
+When a user asks a question, the help desk agent only returns answers from documents that user is allowed to access, so sensitive or restricted content is not surfaced to unauthorized users.Permission enforcement depends on the connected source supporting document-level permissions.
+Sources such as Google Drive, Confluence, SharePoint, and Notion propagate their access controls to Serval where supported.

 Maintaining Your Knowledge Base